selilulu/Workshop-BeCode-GSAP/README.md

 Today I will introduce you to **GSAP**.
 The GreenSock Animation Platform (GSAP) is a popular set of JavaScript tools for building animations on the web.
 Anything you see in your web browser can be animated with GSAP.
 After the short introduction, it's up to you to push yourself to discover more.
 Today we will be making a 'magical universe' landing page.

 At the beginning, I will give a short introduction to this new technology.
-As we progress further in the workshop there will be less information from me, and it will be up to you to find solutions yourself.
+Then it's your time to dive a little bit deeper in the matter and try to finish part one and two from the exercise.
+Then I will do a short live coding session.
+From that point, you can decide to stick to part one and two or sparkle some more magic in part three.

 ## GSAP